 Hence, this article combines financial firms' findings of (a) knowledge sharing and creativity and (b) transformational leadership, entrepreneurial orientation, and knowledge sharing.
 A combination like this could answer the question of how knowledge-sharing can be affected in financial firms.
-In this case, we sought to address the research question that follows: transformational leadership entrepreneurial orientation affect employee via knowledge creativity sharing in financial firms?"
+In this case, we sought to address the research question that follows: "Do transformational leadership and entrepreneurial orientation affect employee creativity via knowledge sharing in financial firms?"
 The theory on TRL in nonfinancial firms shows that this leadership style positively affects employee creativity (Chow, 2018).
-In this article, we will argue that TRL and EO affect the EC of financial firms.
-One example is reducing employee organizational conflict and turnover.
+In this article, we will argue that TRL and EO affect the EC of financial One example is firms. reducing organizational conflict and employee turnover.
 This reduction will positively affect knowledge-sharing processes, which will have a positive impact on employee creativity.